Herschel, Saskatchewan: Recent history

 Post-war Herschel was full of optimism.
 The 1950s saw many new businesses open in the community and in 1956 Herschel reached its peak population of 203 people.
 1950 saw a concerted community effort to build the Herschel Memorial Hall, which soon became a reality.
 Around the same time, a bronze plaque was purchased to honour all of those who fought and died in the Second World War while a flagpole and memorial were erected at the Herschel cemetery.

 In its early days, Herschel was home to several grain elevators.
 Over the years, many elevators came, went or were amalgamated.
 In May 2010, the final two elevators in Herschel, the United Grain Growers elevator, along with the Wheat Pool elevator, were demolished.
 Fire once again, in a repeat of the 1935 disaster, claimed the Herschel Hotel, which burned to the ground on December 25, 1979.

 1961 saw the construction of a new school in Herschel.
 It served the students of Herschel well over the years, however in June 1994 the Herschel kindergarten to elementary school was closed due to declining attendance.
 The Herschel Development Committee negotiated an agreement with the Rosetown school division to buy the school and a former teacherage, for $1.

 In October of that year, the Ancient Echoes Interpretive Centre was officially established in the old school.
 Its mission was to celebrate and share the area's fossil treasures, unique prairie grassland ecology, rich local history and ancient First Nation's ceremonial sites and history.

+The Vancouver-based backpack manufacturer Herschel Supply Co., founded by Lyndon and Jamie Cormack in 2009, adopted the name of Herschel, the town where three generations of their family grew up.

+Herschel is the home of a yearly ethnic supper.
+This meal includes wereneki which is a Mennonite perogy and a smoked sausage.
+The youth of the community have been known to consume upwards of 25 wereneki during the culinary event.

 Ancient Echoes Interpretive Centre

 While preparations were being made to open the Interpretive Centre in June 1994, excavations continued in the ground around the largest of the three remaining petroglyphs in the Coalmine Ravine.
-Around the same time, a local taxidermist, Lyle Waddington, began to donating several examples of his work to Ancient Echoes, These reflected the natural history and local prairie wildlife and consisted of several native bird and mammal species found in the Herschel area.
+Around the same time, a local taxidermist, Lyle Waddington, started donating several examples of his work to Ancient Echoes.
+These works reflected the natural history and local prairie wildlife and consisted of several native bird and mammal species found in the Herschel area.
 In October of that same year, what was called The Herschel Interpretive Centre, at that time, was officially established.
 It was staffed by a dedicated team of volunteers and funded by individual and corporate donations, as well as a small government grant.
 The Centre's mandate was to promote ecology, fossil history and the Aboriginal heritage of the area.